ECBM E4070 Computing with Brain Circuits of Model Organisms

 From Odorant Transduction to Learning and Memory in Early Olfaction

 Pathways and Circuits of the Early Olfactory System.
-Molecular Transduction and Combinatorial Encoding in the Drosophila Antenna.
+Odorant Transduction and Combinatorial Encoding in the Drosophila Antenna.
 Predictive Coding in the Antennal Lobe.
 The Functional Role of the Mushroom Body.
 Canonical Circuits for Associative Learning and Memory in the Mushroom Body.

 Projects in Python